 For a 14-day trip to Thailand, our recommendation is to contract 15-20 GB for 14 days.
 This is enough for most travelers with normal use: Google Maps constantly running, Instagram, WhatsApp, and occasional searches.

-How to activate your eSIM for Thailand step by step
+How to activate your eSIM for Thailand step-by-step

 Activating a PuraSim eSIM is as simple as scanning a QR code.
 There's no need to go to a store, no need to wait for any shipment.
 The entire process takes less than 5 minutes: